 If you are buying a new build – you could also be eligible for the Help to Buy Scheme – and get 5% of the value of the home rebated.
 Read more about the HTB Scheme here

-The maximum values of the property that can be purchased or self-built are:
+The maximum values of the property that can be purchased or self-built with the RIHL scheme are:

 - €320,000 in counties Cork, Dublin, Galway, Kildare, Louth, Meath and Wicklow.